-Simboro, laplap, bunia, tuluk... the culinary treasures of Vanuatu dishes that unlock the dazzling history of this fascinating nation Port Vila's amazing market is the best place to start your food journey.
+Simboro, laplap, bunia, tuluk... the culinary treasures of Vanuatu are the Pacific's great secret.
+They are dishes worth travelling for, dishes that unlock the dazzling history of this fascinating nation.
+Port Vila's amazing market is the best place to start your food journey.
 If you go once, you'll find yourself going back time and again to this magical country.
 Tank yu tumas, Vanuatu, for all you have brought to Pacific Island Food Revolution.
-Basil and Nene's Tanna